UsikianLevon/draw-libre/BUGS.md

 - [ ] Check the Events class logic.
 Why did you decide to put eveything in one place.
 - [ ] check all events for the API
 - [x] redo button in the API
-- [ ] PointEvents must be refactored
+- [ ] PointEvents must be gunned down
-- [x] flickering on hove in the side panel
+- [x] flickering on hover in the side panel
 - [ ] think about a way to make the panel less annoying(opaque in some cases OR maybe give the user a way to use the functionality through the API)
 - [x] fantom move events(when closing)
-- [ ] dynamic line is not working sometimes after placing a point(placing and moving fast?)
+- [x] dynamic line is not working sometimes after placing a point(placing and moving fast?)
+- [x] gun down the DynamicLineEvents class
 - [x] if the head was red and then we removed all points, it should be reset, otherwise there's a flash of redness on next point add event

 - [ ] ok with the state of the app and ready to write tests?